 ASAM Voices Opinion on Medical Marijuana

 The American Society of Addiction Medicine (ASAM) confirmed its opinion that marijuana should not be used for medical purposes.
-They believe that currently there isn’t sufficient evidence that it is beneficial to use marijuana as medication.
+They believe that currently there isn’t sufficient evidence that it is beneficial to use medical marijuana.
 In addition, the National Association for Alcoholism and Drug Abuse Counselors (NAADAC) also issued a statement saying that they are opposed to the use of medical marijuana until more research is done.

 The ASAM states, “Marijuana is a mood altering drug capable of producing dependence as well as serious negative mental, emotional, behavioral and physical consequences.”